If you have focused all your retirement planning energy on your 401(k) account, you may be missing a key piece of the puzzle: Social Security.

 Monitor your Social Security statements, looking them over to ensure your income is reported correctly.
 Getting credit for every penny you’ve earned will boost your eventual benefit checks.

-You can do this all online by creating a SSA.gov account.
+You can do this all online by creating an account at SSA.gov.

 Also, creating an account is the best way to guard your Social Security from thieves.